vesoft-inc/nebula/docs/doc-tools/README.md

 ## Step Two: Generate TOC

 Use pandoc to generated TOC (table of content) for the file you just merged.
-First off, you should make sure pandoc has installed on your machine.
+Firstly, you should make sure that pandoc has been installed on your machine.
 Open your terminal and run the command:

 ```bash
 pandoc -v